SofiDevO/sofidev-theme/README.md

 ![Preview](/portada.png)

 # SofiDev Visual Studio Code Theme

-A collection of elegant dark themes for Visual Studio Code featuring purple tones and optimized for developer comfort.
+A collection of elegant dark themes for Visual Studio Code featuring purple tones, now with improved accessibility and higher contrast for better readability (v5.1.0).

+## What's New in 5.1.0
+- Updated main theme color scheme for improved accessibility and contrast
+- Fixed contrast issues for better readability (WCAG compliance)

 ## Installation